zzs1020/generator-ng2component/README.md

 > current features:
     1. create a component with full standard structure (check example tree below);
     2. create a service with full standard structure;
-    3. auto declare component in your current app.module.ts file; (there is a plan for more complex module declarations)
+    3. auto declare component in your current .module.ts file;
     4. you decide if you want to use index.ts file

 ###Steps: ( Assuming you have installed node.js [tested against node v6.9.1])